hc0503/django-trading-api-mtrade/README.md

 `mtrade_manager` is script that will help us during development.
 It's purpose is to populate our database with initialization data.
 To run script:
 `./manage.py runscript mtrade_manager`

+### About app zero
+App zero contains the models we will be using in our platform.
+They must be decoupled when moving to their respective modules.